A Weaker Notion of Atomicity in Integral Domains: Sub-atomic RIDF-domains

 Let $D$ be an integral domain and $\Gamma \subseteq D^*$ be a subset.
 The multiplicative set $S$ generated by $\Gamma$ is defined as follows

 Note that, since $S$ is closed under the associative multiplication of $D$ and contains the multiplicative identity, the set $S$ with the operation of multiplication from $D$ is a multiplicative submonoid of the multiplicative monoid $D^*$ of $D$.
-In particular, if $\Gamma=\mathcal{A}(D)$, then $S=A(D)$ is the atomic submonoid of $D$.

-Let $M$ be a torsion-free cancellative monoid, written multiplicatively.
-We say that $M$ is \emph{Archimedean} if, for every nonunit $a \in M$,